hybridsjs/hybrids/docs/store/usage.md

 });
 ```

 If `options` argument is omitted, the model instance is set by the own property key.
-Only then, the factory uses the same fallback mechanism as the `property` factory, so passing static attribute will initialize model instance with corresponding id:
+In this mode setting the value of the property updates the `id` of the model, not the values.
+Also, only then, the factory uses the same fallback mechanism as the `property` factory to the attribute value, so passing static attribute will initialize model instance with corresponding id:

 ```javascript
 define({